profcase/collaboration-starter/README.md

 ## Open Course Folder

-1. Open your course folder in Widnows Explorer.
+1. Open your course folder in Windows Explorer.
 Clone the repository into this folder following the steps below.

 ## Clone Repository